Coney Island (Cincinnati, Ohio): Events

-Coney Island serves as the location for several festivals, including Summerfair Arts Festival, the "Cincinnati Celtic World Festival", the Appalachian Festival, and the Cincinnati Flower and Farm Fest.
-Concerts are also held in the Moonlite Gardens area of the park, most notably by Over the Rhine.
+Over the years, Coney Island hosted a number of annual festivals including the Summerfair Arts Festival, the Cincinnati Celtic World Festival, the Appalachian Festival, and the Cincinnati Flower and Farm Fest.
+Concerts were also occasionally held in the Moonlite Gardens area of the park.

-Scenes from the old children's TV show The Banana Splits were filmed on location at Coney Island.
+Scenes from the 1968-1970 children's TV show The Banana Splits were filmed at Coney Island.